Updated: 12/11/2022

 • unfit for surgery

-• systemic spread and maintain joint motion with symptomatic relief
+• systemic spread and maintenance of joint motion with symptomatic relief

 • outcomes